Ankur-Sura/Sigma_GPT/SECURITY_AUDIT_REPORT.md

 **Why:** API key was exposed in git history **Action:**
 1. Go to https://platform.openai.com/api-keys
-2. Find the key: `sk-proj-mqFsiwnMtVq...`
+2. Find the exposed key
 3. Click "Revoke" to disable it
 4. Create a new API key
 5. Update `Backend/.env` and `AI/.env` with new key